 Eric S. Maskin is the Adams University Professor at Harvard University.
 Previously, he held professorships at the Institute for Advanced Study in Princeton and Massachusetts Institute of Technology.
-His research interests include game theory, political economics, the economics of inequality, and the advantages and drawbacks of intellectual property.
-He received the 2007 Nobel Prize in Economics along with L. Hurwicz and R. Myerson for laying the foundations of mechanism design theory.
+His research interests include game theory, political economy, the economics of inequality, and the advantages and drawbacks of intellectual property.
+He received the 2007 Nobel Prize in Economics along with Leonid Hurwicz and Roger Myerson for laying the foundations of mechanism design theory.
 A former president of the Econometric Society and the Game Theory Society, he is also a member of the U.S. National Academy of Sciences and the American Academy of Arts and Sciences, a Fellow of the Econometric Society and the European Economic Association, and a Corresponding Fellow of the British Academy.